Alexandregiacomellileal/Update-computacional-tool/README.md

 2. **Proposed_solution.py:**

     - Module 1 is designed to streamline the generation and control of extensive simulations of electrical circuits through a Python algorithm integrated with the Alternative Transient Program (ATP).
 The algorithm facilitates the creation of .atp simulation files, executes simulations, and transforms resulting waveforms (.pl4 files) into MATLAB (.mat) files.
 The algorithm systematically generates parameter vectors P, which are subsequently introduced into the clamp-on ground meter measurement equivalent electric circuit.
 It orchestrates the automation of data entry and extraction steps within the ATP software.
 All resulting input-output vector pairs [**P**; **Z**<sub>med </sub>] are cataloged in a dedicated database.
-Notably, the vectors **Z**<sub>med </sub> and **R**<sub>f</sub> (part of elements of P) assume a pivotal role as a foundational repository for Module 2, where machine learning models are developed based on this comprehensive dataset.
+Notably, the vectors **Z**<sub>med </sub> and **R**<sub>f</sub> (part of elements of **P**) assume a pivotal role as a foundational repository for Module 2, where machine learning models are developed based on this comprehensive dataset.

-    - Module 2: A Python algorithm that incorporates machine learning techniques to predict turbine grounding resistance based on clamp-on meter readings.
-It utilizes the database created in Module 1 for data preprocessing, model training, and evaluation metrics to optimize predictive accuracy.
-In the machine learning pipeline, 70% of the vectors pairs [**Z**<sub>med </sub>; **R**<sub>f</sub>] from the database are allocated for training the model, ensuring a robust foundation for learning.
-The remaining 30% is dedicated to testing the trained model and assessing the performance of the CGM through the construction of boxplot error graphs.
-This graphs depicts the outcomes derived from the implementation of the Clamp-on Ground Meter Method (CGM) and the Proposed Method in the São Bento Complex (SBC) grounding system for a comparative analysis of their effects.
+    - Module 2 introduces a Python algorithm leveraging advanced machine learning techniques to forecast turbine grounding resistance based on clamp-on meter readings.
+This algorithm capitalizes on the database established in Module 1, employing it for tasks such as data preprocessing, model training, and the assessment of evaluation metrics to enhance predictive accuracy.
+Within the machine learning pipeline, 70% of the vector pairs [**Z**<sub>med </sub>; **R**<sub>f</sub>] from the Module 1 database are allocated for training the model, ensuring a robust foundation for learning.
+The remaining 30% is reserved for testing the trained model, evaluating its performance, and constructing boxplot error graphs.
+These graphs depict the outcomes of implementing the Clamp-on Ground Meter Method (CGM) and the Proposed Method in the São Bento Complex (SBC) grounding system, providing a comparative analysis of their effects.

-    - Module 3: A Python algorithm that automatically generates and controls massive simulations of electrical circuits using ATP.
-The module creates .atp simulation files, performs simulations, and converts resulting waveforms (.pl4 files) into MATLAB files (.mat).
-This algorithm is designed to load the **P** electrical paramaters sample vectors from the testing set separated in Module 2, sequentially introduce them into the High-frequency ground meter measurement circuit, and automate the steps of data insertion and extraction within the ATP software.
-All input-output pairs resultants are stored in a dedicated database, serving as the basis to construct a box plot error graph depicting the outcomes derived from the implementation of the High-Frequency Method (HFM) in the São Bento Complex (SBC) grounding system.
+    - Module 3 features a Python algorithm designed to efficiently generate and manage extensive simulations of electrical circuits using ATP.
+This module is capable of creating .atp simulation files, executing simulations, and converting resulting waveforms (.pl4 files) into MATLAB files (.mat).
+Specifically tailored for the testing set separated in Module 2, the algorithm loads the **P** electrical parameter sample vectors, sequentially introducing them into the High-frequency ground meter measurement circuit.
+It then automates the essential steps of data insertion and extraction within the ATP software.
+All resulting input-output pairs are stored in a dedicated database, forming the foundation for comprehensive analysis.
+The algorithm's outcomes are visually represented through a box plot error graph.
+This graph encapsulates the results obtained from implementing the High-Frequency Method (HFM) in the São Bento Complex (SBC) grounding system, providing a clear comparative assessment of its impact.

     - To utilize this algorithm, users are required to download and install three essential software components: ATP, the pl42mat.exe converter, and Python.